 New 'momentum' for EU tax haven sanctions

-The EU is preparing to name and shame global tax havens in December, amid new "political momentum" that could also lead to sanctions.
+The EU is preparing to name and shame global tax havens in December, amid new "political momentum" that could lead to sanctions.

 EU finance ministers discussed the tax haven blacklist in Brussels on Tuesday (7 November) in the wake of fresh revelations, the so-called 'Paradise Papers', which showed how US tech giant Apple, for one, used the British crown dependency of Jersey to avoid paying billions in taxes on its European profits.